virajdoshi02/hw00-intro-base/README.md

 - Practice implementing noise

 ## Forking the Code
 Rather than cloning the homework repository, please __fork__ the code into your own repository using the `Fork` button in the upper-right hand corner of the Github UI.
-This will enable you to have your own personal repository copy of the code, and let you make a live demo (described later in this document).
+This will enable you to have your own personal repository copy of the code, and let you make a live demo (described later in this document)

 ## Running the Code